3 Content Types to Increase Your Membership Conversion Rate

 The third type of content is retention content.

 What is it?
-I feel that retention content is the most important type of content.
-Why?
-This content is for your current members, which you’ve worked hard to capture as a member.
+This content is for your current members, whom you’ve worked hard to capture as members.
 Since member acquisition is costly and timely, you want to do everything possible to deliver content that helps your members with their problems and reinforces membership value.

-Helpful retention content is also targeted at critical segments of your membership.
-Knowing your different member personas and having a structured plan of content for them can be a helpful tool.
-To learn more about this topic, see the blog, Do You Know Your Association’s Ideal Members?
+Helpful retention content is also targeted to critical segments of your membership.
+For example, a member new to your industry or career field will have different content needs from those who have been working for many years or even decades.
+Knowing your different member personas and having a structured content plan for them can be a helpful tool.
+To learn more about this topic, see the blog Do You Know Your Association’s Ideal Members?

 Example of retention content